nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. Provide an error message to the user if the selected CSV file for the `import` command does not contain the correct headers as specified.
 3. Allow for filtering by email without providing a proper domain.
 This will be done by removing the type checking when entering an email into the `filter` command.
 4. Provide an error message if `s/` in `filter` receives an invalid input, such as `p` or `2`.
+5. When using multiple screens, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+The temporary remedy is to delete the `preferences.json` file created by the application before running the application again.
+We plan to fix this issue in the next iteration.

 --------------------------------------------------------------------------------------------------------------------